adamasantares/tdenniston-bish/README.md

 ## How

-[Download](https://github.com/tdenniston/bish/releases/tag/v0.1) the latest stable release, or clone the repository for the latest and greatest.
+Сlone the repository for the latest and greatest.

 Build with 'make'.
 There are no dependencies other than the C++ standard library (and make itself).
 Compile a bish program to bash with the command: